hackclub/hackclub/workshops/country-list-app/README.md

   }
 ```

 Both the width and height are set to the view width and view height of the viewing device.
-It is display flex (Flex is a new feature in css that encourage and improve responsiveness of every web pages) you can read more at [CSS Flex](https://flexbox.io)
+It is display flex (Flex is a new feature in css that encourage and improve responsiveness of every web pages) you can read more at [Read more Here](https://www.google.com/url?sa=t&source=web&rct=j&url=https://www.freecodecamp.org/news/flexbox-the-ultimate-css-flex-cheatsheet/amp/&ved=2ahUKEwiX0LzIrL_sAhWsyIUKHRveA2EQFjAkegQIGhAB&usg=AOvVaw1L3IU0DUtdahRsgB-n5vBS&ampcf=1)

 - Styling the Card